boyler-room/UAA-URC-2017/comm-station/readme.md

 * [ofxGuiExtended addon](https://github.com/frauzufall/ofxGuiExtended)
 * [ofxIPVideoGrabber addon](https://github.com/bakercp/ofxIpVideoGrabber)

-In addition, to compile the lib and include paths for Poco have to be manually added and in IPVideoGrabber::draw() all instances of vec3 must be replaced with vec2
+In addition, to compile add the lib and include paths for Poco have to be manually added and in IPVideoGrabber::draw() all instances of vec3 must be replaced with vec2

 ## Usage
 ip.cfg contains rover ip, rover tcp port, stream base port, and module manager tcp port.
 If not present it is generated with defaults.